IErcOrg/IERC_DAO/README.md

 **Service Providers**

 Service providers engaged by IERC DAO include professionals offering a range of services such as technical development, NFT development, and more.
-Compensation for these services may be provided in stablecoins, $ethi tokens, or a combination thereof, with terms decided on a case-by-case basis.
+Compensation for these services may be provided in stablecoins, $ethi inscriptions, or a combination thereof, with terms decided on a case-by-case basis.

 ## Staking